isomerpages/moe-ast/_professional-communities/PLCs/Developing Effective PLCs.md

 ##### Plan

-Once they have selected the area of focus, PLTs then work collaboratively to identify and plan their interventions.
+Once they have selected the area of focus, PLTs then work collaboratively to identify and plan their interventions. &nbsp;

 ##### Implement and Observe